-These condensed consolidated interim financial statements have been prepared on a historical cost basis except for financial instruments classified as available-for-sale that have been measured at fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+These condensed consolidated interim financial statements have been prepared on a historical cost basis except for financial instruments measured at fair value.
+In addition, these condensed consolidated interim financial statements have been prepared using the accrual basis of accounting, except for cash flow information.